Lucas Woudenberg

-Lucas Woudenberg (born 25 April 1994) is a Dutch professional footballer who plays as a left-back for French club Valenciennes.
+Lucas Woudenberg (born 25 April 1994) is a Dutch professional footballer who plays as a left-back for club Dordrecht.

 Career

 Woudenberg joined Willem II on 27 June 2022, signing a three-year contract.

 On 5 August 2023, Willem II announced Woudenberg's transfer to Valenciennes in France.

+On 2 September 2025, Woudenberg returned to the Netherlands and signed a two-season contract with Dordrecht.